Micron Technology Inc. (MU) Reveals an Earnings Mystery

-Micron Technology Inc. (NASDAQ:MU) went up by 3.70% from its latest closing price compared to the recent 1-year high of $98.45.
-The company’s stock price has collected 0.23% of gains in the last five trading sessions.
+Micron Technology Inc. (NASDAQ:MU) went down by -0.79% from its latest closing price compared to the recent 1-year high of $98.45.
+The company’s stock price has collected -4.87% of loss in the last five trading sessions.
 Barron’s reported on 09/02/22 that Broadcom’s Solid Forecast Fails to Give Chip Stocks a Boost

 Is It Worth Investing in Micron Technology Inc. (NASDAQ :MU) Right Now?